 - It will take nearly 3 minutes for mounting the /data/adb/magisk.img to /dev/tmp/magisk_img.

-- Once again you need to wait approximately 3 minutes till the Modules are loaded which is currently installed on your device.
+- Once again, you need to wait approximately 3 minutes until the Modules are loaded which is currently installed on your device.

-- Now, once you select the module, finally the Magic Module will be uninstalled entirely.
-However, you have to wait again for approximately 4 minutes for unmounting the partitions.
+- Now, once you select the module, finally, the Magic Module will be uninstalled entirely.
+However, you have to wait again for approximately 4 minutes to unmounting the partitions.

 Method 2: Uninstall Magisk Module with Magisk Manager for Recovery Mode